Japanese Flower Arranging

-Grand Ikebana reflects artist’s technique, thought and floral design: the feel of the quince branches guides her fingers and the placement of the pink lily and succulents, as well as the seasonal leaves overhanging its base. $200
+Grand Ikebana reflects artist’s technique, thought and floral design: the feel of the quince branches guides my fingers.
+Note placement of the magenta flowers and succulents, as well as out-hanging seasonal leaves. $250

 “Heaven, Earth, and Man” is a principle in ikebana, Japanese flower arranging.
 It represents the connection and harmonious balance between the natural world (Heaven), the physical environment (Earth), and human beings (Man).
-By incorporating these elements, ikebana floral designs express beauty, simplicity, and deep appreciation for nature.
+Ikebana floral designs express beauty, simplicity, and deep appreciation for nature.

 Horizon Ikebana